 - Allows patients to pursue a better quality of life with a treatment plan built on a firm foundation

 Lindner Center of HOPE has the largest and most diverse group of mental health experts in the Midwest which means that patients have access to professionals who work closely together to understand all aspects of a mental illness.
 It’s not just that they are all here – it’s that they work collaboratively to explore each individual’s unique circumstances and then use those findings to customize a treatment plan

 Recognizing individual needs, motivational sources and life circumstances, clinicians at Lindner Center of HOPE consider treatment and therapy approaches that will achieve treatment goals with the patient in mind.
-This is accomplished through the treatment team, which consist of members from a variety of disciplines including psychiatrists, psychologists, nurses, social workers, occupational/recreational therapists and dietitians.
+This is accomplished through the treatment team, which consist of members from a variety of disciplines including psychiatrists, psychologists, nurses, social workers, occupational/recreational therapists, dietitians and chaplains.
 This ensures a comprehensive treatment strategy that will nurture a patient’s biological, psychological, and spiritual needs.

 Like all disease, mental illness inflicts suffering progressively – and, depending on the severity of illness, appropriate levels of care and treatment vary.
 Lindner Center of HOPE offers several treatment programs ranging from acute crisis care to less intensive maintenance and wellness visits.
 Mood disorders, eating disorders, addictive and co-occurring psychiatric disorders, anxiety and obsessive compulsive disorders, schizophrenia and related conditions, attention deficit hyperactivity disorders (ADHD) and stress related conditions can all be addressed through acute inpatient care, office-based outpatient services, residential treatment or specialty programs at Lindner Center of HOPE.

 Comprehensive programs and services offer innovative options for treatment and support